All Episodes

 Yes, sir.

-That is not true, that is not accurate.
+That is not accurate.

-Uh our high s our schools are not even in session until September.
+Our schools are not even in session until September.

-Uh and we we do not we we never have had any rallies take place at our high schools on our school property.
+And we never have had any rallies take place at our high schools on our school property.

 All right, good.

-Hate is prevalent in the tax funded school.
+Hate is prevalent in the tax-funded school.

-The school is quote, Hezbollah, unquote.
+The school is, quote, Hezbollah high, unquote.

-That is that is accurate.
+That is accurate.

 Oh, okay.